Appropriate Use of Information Technology

 Because computing systems have such great power, activities that might at first seem to be merely mischievous can harm an entire University community and beyond.
 Any unauthorized access or interference with system functionality is unacceptable.
-University wide guidelines such as the Student Handbook, Sexual Harassment Policy and Copyright Policy apply to the use of computing resources as do community standards of consideration for others, and the mission of University, Federal, state and local laws and regulations also apply.
+University wide guidelines such as the Student Handbook, Discrimination, Harassment, Sexual Misconduct and Retaliation Policy and Copyright Policy apply to the use of computing resources as do community standards of consideration for others, and the mission of University, Federal, state and local laws and regulations also apply.

 The University’s computing resources may only be used for legal purposes and may not be used for any of the following purposes or any other purposes that is illegal, immoral, unethical, dishonest, damaging to the reputation of the University, inconsistent with the mission of the University or likely to subject the University to liability.
 Impermissible uses (some of which may constitute illegal uses), but are not limited to the following:

 - Libel or slander

 - Destruction of or damage to equipment, software, or data belonging to the University or others

 - Disruption or unauthorized monitoring of electronic communications